LogoLogo

 Here's how you can create a simple Packet Listener.

 We utilize packet listeners to process information transmitted between the client and the server.
-The PacketReceiveEvent resembles incoming packets (from the server's perspective), whilst the PacketSendEvent is called for outgoing packets.
+The resembles incoming packets (from the server's perspective), while the is called for outgoing packets.

 We'll demonstrate how you can make your own listener in this basic example.
 Your listener will wait for any client to send a "Chat Message" packet.
 Whenever we detect such a packet, we then proceed by reading its content.
 Only if the client sends us a "ping" message, we'll respond with a "pong" message.